 Appellate Division law clerks write briefs, with supervision, which are filed in the Court of Appeals.
 If they have completed their second year of law school and are certified, their names appear on their briefs and they may appear and argue before the Court of Appeals.

 If you have questions about the law clerk program, please send an email to firstname.lastname@example.org and we will be happy to tell you more.
 If there are particular areas of the Department that are of interest to you, please let us know in the email and we'll direct your question to that section.
-Law clerk recruitment occurs every year.
-If there are no vacancies at this time, we hope you will keep us in mind.